vessl-ai/hyperpocket/README.md

-# Pocket 👛
+# Hyperpocket 👛

-Pocket is where tools belong.
+Hyperpocket is where tools belong.
 Power your agent up with a pocket of tools. 👛

 <figure>
 <img src="image.png" alt="4d-pocket" width="200"/>